pathminder/pathminder.github.io/_classes/warlord.md

       **Ravager's Gambit:** *Risk:* The warlord attempts a successful sunder maneuver against an opponent. *Reward:* The warlord's sundering attack ignores a portion of his foe's weapon's hardness equal to his Charisma modifier.

       **Sweeping Gambit:** *Risk:* The warlord attempts a successful trip maneuver against an opponent. *Reward:* The warlord trips his foe and may make an immediate attack of opportunity against that foe, adding his Charisma modifier as a morale bonus to the damage he inflicts if successful.

+      **Thieving Gambit:** *Risk:* The warlord attempts a steal combat maneuver against an opponent. *Reward:* By successfully stealing an opponent's item, the warlord infuriates them to the point of heedless anger.
+That opponent takes a penalty to their AC equal to the warlord's initiation modifier, but gains a +2 bonus on damage rolls against the warlord.
+Both the penalty and bonus last until the start of the warlord's next turn.

       **Unbreakable Gambit:** *Risk:* The warlord attempts to succeed on a Fortitude or Will save against an extraordinary ability, maneuver, power, spell, or spell-like or supernatural ability.
 The effect in question must not be a harmless effect on a failed saving throw.
 Unlike other gambits, this one can be attempted as an immediate action instead of a swift action. *Reward:* The warlord is emboldened by his ability to resist his opponent's attack, and regains a number of hit points equal to three times his Charisma modifier.